 Appointment Scheduling

 Please pick the correct age and vaccine appointment.
+We will verify which vaccination is appropriate for you at your appointment.

 For your appointment, please wear a tank top or short sleeve shirt that allows easy access to the deltoid muscle.
 If you are getting a 2nd shot or booster shot, please bring your CDC COVID Vaccine card and your current insurance card (if you have insurance) to the appointment.